-Gary Lissa is SACI’s 2-D Area Head.
+Gary Lissa teaches etching at SACI.
 He has taught at SACI since 1984, and previously taught at Gonzaga University’s study-abroad program in Florence, Florida State University in Florence, and Syracuse University in Florence.
 He has worked as a technical consultant and edition printer for “Il Bisonte” print shop in Florence and was also a Teaching Assistant in Color Etching at “Il Bisonte” International School of Printmaking.
 He has regularly exhibited in group and one-person exhibitions since 1975.

 Gary Lissa has an MA, University of Iowa; MFA, Rosary College Graduate School, Florence (Villa Schifanoia); BFA, Minneapolis College of Art and Design.
 He studied at Wimbledon School of Art, England, and Stanley William Hayter’s Atelier 17 in Paris, France.